MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/installation.md

   - team=cloud_advocates
 ---

-This is the part of the tutorial with the greatest potential for stumbling-blocks, because it involves the installation of software.
-However the components are very reliable and the vast majority of users encounter no problems at all.

-If you do run into any difficulties, please don’t hesitate to contact us by raising a [new issue](https://github.com/microsoft/m365-developer-proxy/issues/new) and we will be glad to help you out.
+If you do run into any difficulties, don’t hesitate to contact us by raising a [new issue](https://github.com/microsoft/m365-developer-proxy/issues/new) and we're glad to help you out.

 ## Download latest release